MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 These revelations from "Entangled Life" inspired a project that would explore and celebrate the multifaceted contributions of these fascinating organisms.

-The project is called [DREAMS Project](http://www.dyco.fr/index.php/DREAMS) and is divided into a biological part, a physics part, and a mathematical part, which is the one I was working on.
-The main goal is to address the modeling and analysis of the expanding interconnected hyphal network (the vegetative filaments produced to form the mycelium) of the fungus Podospora Anserina.

-A fundamental question that arises is how these microorganisms work and are build up on a molecular and cellular level, how they expand into growing networks and how the environment they are exposed to influences these factors.
-Although much research has been done on mycelium growth and branching (Lew, 2011; Jackson and Heath, 1993; Regaladot, 1998; Steinberg et al., 2017; Bartnicki-Garcia, 1990), it remains unclear how the fungus’ interaction with the environment influences these processes.

 <img src="../images/para.png?raw=true"/>